seclution/frappe_app_template/README.md

 ## Quickstart

 1. Clone this repository.
-2. Edit `vendor-repos.txt` to list the Frappe/ERPNext apps you want cloned.
+2. Run `git submodule update --init --recursive` to fetch Frappe and ERPNext.
-3. Run `./setup.sh` from the repository root.
-It clones the apps listed in `vendor-repos.txt` and generates `codex.json`.
+3. Execute `./setup.sh` from the repository root to generate `codex.json`.
 4. Review `init_codex_prompt.md` for the initial prompt used by Codex.

 ## Adding Vendor Apps

-Each line in `vendor-repos.txt` should contain the HTTPS URL of a Frappe or ERPNext app repository.
-Re-run `./setup.sh` whenever you change this file to fetch the new apps.
+Use `git submodule add <repo> vendor/<name>` to include additional Frappe or ERPNext apps.
+After adding a submodule, run `./setup.sh` to update `codex.json`.

 ## Repository Layout